Last updated: September 10th, 2021

 Water the plants regularly.
 Do not overwater.
 Give only as much water as the plant can use and only when the soil has dried up.
 Touch the soil with the back of your fingers.
 If it feels cold, there is still water left in the soil.

 After 3 – 4 weeks, you want to start using Fertilizer.
-Up to this point, the plants were feeded of the nutrition in its soil.
+Up to this point, the plants fed of the nutrients that came in their soil.

 If you are like me, you probably watch at your marijuana plants every day.

 If the leaves start becoming light-green or yellowish, give some more Fertilizer.